axelcournac/Repeats_elements/README.md

 gcc pcr_duplicate.c
 ./a.out
 ```
+If we want to filter all reads that overlap a repeated sequence of Rebase, we used the C code

 ## Normalization of the data
 We used the normalization procedure called SCN that we implemented in C.